max0mars/KraftThunderStick_MouseControl/README.md

 # KraftThunderStick_MouseControl

-Uses an arduino Nano to read signals from the Kraft Thunderstick and send it through USB COM port.
-The Python script reads the incoming data and translates it into mouse movement and left click.
+This allows a computer mouse to be controlled using a Kraft Thunder Stick which is 1990s game controller.
+The controller is wired up to an arduino and then the arduino is connected to the computer via usb.

+The controller uses variable resistors attached to the controller axles.
+The arduino measures the voltage coming from a voltage divider circuit attached to the variable resistors.

+Because the Arduino Nano does not have the capabilities to move a computer mouse, a python script must be run to recieve the voltage readings from the arduino.
+It uses the library "serial" to read data from the usb port and "mouse" to control the mouse.

-Right Clicking the mouse will end the python script incase the control goes awry
+Right clicking the computer mouse will stop the python script in case you lose control of the mouse.